A Marketplace for AI-Generated Adult Content and Deepfakes: Data and methods

 \subsection{Labeling bounty themes}

-A central goal of this study is to characterize the types of content requested in the bounty marketplace, including the extent to which it is used to solicit mature and deepfake content (\textbf{RQ1–RQ3}).
+A central goal of this study is to characterize the types of content requested and permitted in the bounty marketplace, including the extent to which it is used to solicit mature and deepfake content (\textbf{RQ1–RQ3}).
 We therefore classify bounties as either SFW or NSFW using the platform's explicitness ratings.
 Following Civitai's moderation policy, any image labeled ``R,'' ``X,'' or ``XXX'' may contain ``adult themes'' or ``partial nudity'' and is therefore treated as NSFW (Table~\ref{tab:nsfw-ratings}).
 Because these ratings apply at the image level, we assign each bounty the most explicit rating present among its example images.
 Each bounty is thus labeled NSFW if any included image is rated ``R'' or more explicit.
 This approach reflects the supporter's intent: if even one example image is ``XXX,'' the request permits highly explicit content, regardless of the other images.
 Out of 4{,}847 bounties, 43\% are classified as NSFW and 17\% have at least one image labeled ``XXX.''

-To contextualize how Civitai's platform-based explicitness ratings compare to an external automated moderation system, we also applied OpenAI's content moderation endpoint\footnote{\url{https://platform.openai.com/docs/guides/moderation}} to all unblurred bounty images.
-We pass to this endpoint image URLs and all bounty text under the default API settings.
+To contextualize how Civitai's platform-based explicitness ratings compare to an external automated moderation system, we also applied OpenAI's content moderation endpoint\footnote{\href{https://platform.openai.com/docs/guides/moderation}{platform.openai.com/docs/guides/moderation}} to all unblurred bounty images.
+We pass to this endpoint image URLs under the default API settings.
 For each image, the API returns category-specific scores indicating the presence of potentially harmful content (e.g., sexual, violent, or graphic material).
 Each category also includes a boolean \texttt{flagged} indicator, which is set to \texttt{True} when the model determines that the image violates the corresponding content category.

 Among the 4,704 bounties with at least one image, 1,476 had at least one image flagged for one or more of four categories: sexual (1,092 bounties), violence (697), violence/graphic (36), and self-harm (23).
 We labeled a bounty as NSFW if any associated image was flagged by the API; otherwise it was labeled SFW.